qwerty472123/amongst_solution/README.md

 Obviously, the answer is no.

-So I want to know how the suspective shapes in the corner of wall of the first picture exist?
+So I want to know why the suspective shapes in the corner of wall of the first picture exist?

-I located these point by check whether the output point input into the applyWall function will be changed again, and marked them in green.
+I located these point by check whether using the output point as the input for the applyWall function again will change the output point again, and marked them in green.
 And I marked the original point of these points in red:

 ![](./ub2.png)